 Are marmosets good pets?

-The lifespan of a marmoset can be up to 18 years.
-They are wild animals that have very specific welfare needs.
-It is impossible to provide an environment as complex and rich as the wild for a marmoset kept as a pet.
-They are tropical animals who require a warm climate.
+- They're wild animals that have very specific welfare needs - it's impossible to provide an environment as complex and rich as the wild for a marmoset kept as a pet - they're tropical animals who require a warm climate.

-Marmosets scent-mark their surroundings, so are unsuitable to be kept in a home.
-They are highly intelligent creatures who get easily bored, which can cause intense stress.
-In the wild, they create stable social groups, so to keep them alone is cruel and unnatural.
+- They're highly social - in the wild, they create stable social groups, so to keep them alone is cruel and unnatural.

-Are marmosets legal to own in the UK?
+Is it legal to own a marmoset in the UK?

-It is unfortunately technically legal to own a marmoset in the UK, but we are campaigning against primates as pets and for the governments of England and Wales to change this.
+Unfortunately, it's technically legal to own a marmoset in the UK, but we're campaigning against primates as pets and calling for the governments of England and Wales to change this.

-Taken from the wild and kept as a pet
+Taken from the wild and kept as a pet: Mikey's story

 Mikey was just four months old when we rescued him.
 He was a victim of the pet trade.

-He was suffering from crippling metabolic bone disease (rickets) as his breeders had failed to care for him correctly.
+He was suffering from a crippling metabolic bone disease (rickets), as his breeders had failed to care for him properly.
 His condition was so bad that poor Mikey had difficulty walking on bent legs and was unable to climb.
 He could only scramble across the floor to get around.

 A couple bred Mikey at their home in Stourbridge then sold him.
-They did not check if the buyer had any knowledge of caring for monkeys and handed him over in a hamster cage in a car park, assuring the new owner he was well.
+They didn't check if the buyer had any prior knowledge of caring for monkeys.
+He was handed over in a hamster cage in a car park, assuring the new owner he was well.

-But after seeing him move around Mikey's new owner soon realised something was terribly wrong and contacted us for advice.
+Mikey's new owner soon realised something was wrong after seeing him move around and contacted us for advice.

 Vets found Mikey hunched up, petrified and distressed.
 X-rays showed he had seven fractures throughout his tiny body.
 Two areas of his tail were bent and he could only shuffle around.

-The disease was in such an advanced stage and restricted his movement to such an extent, that a veterinary surgeon took the difficult decision to euthanise Mikey to end his severe suffering.
+The disease was in such an advanced stage, and restricted his movement to such an extent, that a vet took the difficult decision to put Mikey to sleep to end his severe suffering.